wdprsto/Calistung/README.md

 - [OkHttp3](https://github.com/square/okhttp) -  For implementing interceptor, logging and mocking web server.
 - [Glide](https://github.com/bumptech/glide) - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
 - [makeagif](https://makeagif.com/user/SeijiKun/popular/1) - a website that can be used to search for funny and interesting GIFs, this website also offers a feature to create your own version of GIFs.
+- [TextToSpeech](https://developer.android.com/reference/android/speech/tts/TextToSpeech) - Synthesizes speech from text for immediate playback or to create a sound file.

 # Resources